 Reputation, also referred to as "rep," is a way to keep track of how much administrators or community members have contributed to the site and how reputable they are.
 Reputation is an indication of how much the community (and, therefore, the system) trusts you.
 You can earn reputation by doing things that other people find useful.
-Completing various tasks (like answering a question) earns you certain amounts of reputation, while performing other less-appreciated ones (like spamming) will deduct rep. Attaining certain amounts of rep lets you perform different tasks, in addition to letting other people know that you are someone who probably knows what you are talking about (or at least spends a lot of time on the site).
-Your reputation appears under your username, as seen with our good friend, User, to the right.
+Completing various tasks (like answering a question) earns you certain amounts of reputation, while performing other less-appreciated ones (like spamming) will deduct rep. Attaining certain amounts of reputation lets you perform different tasks, in addition to letting other people know that you are someone who probably knows what you are talking about (or at least spends a lot of time on the site).

 The first section, Reputation Over Time, displays your reputation growth by date, month, or year depending on how long you have been a member.
 You can place your mouse over any spot on the graph to view your reputation at that specific date.